baus/install-discourse/README.md

 Discourse::Application.config.secret_token = "put_your_secret_value_here"
 ```

+And then remove the rest of the code from the file.
+That is used in development and test environments.

 # Deploy the db and start the server

 Now you should be ready to deploy the database and start the server.